 In an extraordinary interview he said:

 It stopped right in front of me, it just stayed there and hovered 2' off the ground and I called for reinforcements I was scared to death.

 Only last year there were claims that the Rendlesham Forest Incident was in fact a prank played on the U.S. Air Force by the SAS.

-3 men were sent out to investigate where two of them encountered a small, triangular shaped craft.
+3 men were sent out to investigate where 2 of them encountered a small, triangular shaped craft.

 He and another of the airmen present, John Burroughs, made sketches of the craft for witness statements.